Whilst a second national lockdown approaching in the UK, sport will quite rightly take a back-seat to the health and well-being of the general public.

 However there are certainly some things you can do to keep your members up-to-date and entertained during the temporary disruption to sport.Here's a list of things your club could do to keep members engaged and help keep the spirits up amongst your squad

 If the Coronavirus outbreak is currently stopping your club from completing the season, then why not create a news item (or series of news items) that goes into detail about how the season has panned out so far and pick out some key highlights.
 Want some tips on how to improve your online writing skills?
 Check out our dedicated blog post.

 Example - Pontefract RUFC

 Pontefract RUFC's Director Of Rugby, goes into great detail about the current performance of the first team, and also follows that up with some successes seen in other parts of the club such as the Mini and Junior sections.

 2. Regular updates from your Governing Body.

 The impact of Coronavirus has been unprecedented.
 With dozens of conflicting reports and the rumour mill in overdrive about the implications for the sporting calendar, there is no better way to set the record straight than directly from the source.
 Publishing news articles with the latest updates from governing bodies and leagues is the best way to provide accurate and up-to-date information to all of your club members.

 3. Getting to know the players

-The pause in play provides a great opportunity for club members to get to know the players.
+The lockdown provides a great opportunity for club members to get to know the players.
 Use the communication tools in Pitchero to ask club members to send in questions for a certain player.
 Create news articles every few days or each week with the answers from different players to get some engaging and funny content uploaded on a regular basis.

 Example: Sarratt FC